bitrise-io/devcenter/_articles/en/reviews/Basics of bitrise.yml - draft.md

 This configuration can be executed with `bitrise run test`.
 The Bitrise CLI won't give you any errors, but of course there's still nothing declared to do.

-Let's continue with our example from the previous guide, which executes a single Script step when you run it with `bitrise run test`, and talk about what's what in the configuration:
+Let's continue with the example from our [Steps in YAML guide](/bitrise-cli/steps/#what-is-a-step), which executes a single Script step when you run it with `bitrise run test`, and talk about what's what in the configuration:

 ```yaml
 format_version: 5